 Word regarding the progressive policy soon spread, garnering national and international attention; with cities like Chandigarh and Nairobi interested to adopt similar policies.
 In 2015, Chennai’s efforts in improving sustainable transport won it the Sustainia Awards.
 Clearly, a sign of being on the right path.

-To keep the progress in motion, the ITDP India Programme collaborated with the Corporation to facilitate capacity development workshops in street design for over 200 municipal engineers, design consultants, and road contractors.
+To keep the progress in motion, we collaborated with the Corporation to facilitate capacity development workshops in street design for over 200 municipal engineers, design consultants, and road contractors.

 Next in line was to debunk the misconception that vehicles owned our streets.
 The ‘Car-free Sundays’ initiative introduced citizens to the concept of enjoying their streets free of vehicles.

 Chennai is also planning to roll out the carpet for a high-capacity Bus Rapid Transit (BRT) system and a reliable on-street parking management.
-The feasibility study, for the 120-km bus network, is being worked upon and the India Programme is providing technical input on the same.
+The feasibility study, for the 120-km bus network, is being worked upon and we are providing technical input on the same.
 Additionally, the parking management initiative looks to manage 12,000 car park spaces across the city and help rake in Rs 550 million per year in revenue—a whopping 110 times increase from what it presently earns.

 For Chennai, overcoming its transport woes is surely a herculean task but modifying its transport culture will offer the much-needed impetus.
-In all of this, the ITDP India Programme continues to provide technical expertise and match Chennai’s enthusiasm to break new barriers in the field of sustainable mobility.
+In all of this, we continue to provide technical expertise and match Chennai’s enthusiasm to break new barriers in the field of sustainable mobility.